stellafaciem/nft-erc721a-collection-main/README.md

-# Stella Faciem NFT ERC721A Collection
+# SF Faciem NFT ERC721A Collection

 An all-in-one solution for `ERC721A` collections.
 Build, test and deploy your smart contract, together with a totally integrated DAPP within a simple yet powerful workspace.